Find Affordable College Courses

 Read More…

-Washington Hospital School of Nursing came in at #7 in this year’s edition of the Best Value Nursing Undergraduate Certificate Schools in the Middle Atlantic Region ranking.
-Washington Hospital School of Nursing is a small private not-for-profit school located in the large suburb of Washington.
+Washington Hospital School of Nursing landed the #7 spot in the 2023 rankings for the best value undergraduate certificate nursing programs.
+Washington Hospital School of Nursing is a fairly small private not-for-profit school located in the suburb of Washington.

 The average tuition and fees for an out-of-state undergraduate student at Washington Hospital School of Nursing are $13,049 a year.
 After completing their Undergraduate Certificate, nursing graduates from Washington Hospital School of Nursing carry an average student debtload of $27,699.